 - No additional hardware costs.
 With ISDN, if you need to add a circuit, you may need an extra ISDN line card for your phone system.
 The cost (if your system can accommodate it) can set you back a substantial amount.
 Not so with SIP.

 - Disaster Recovery ready.
 SIP Trunking can increase your phone system’s resilience, by eliminating its dependency on individual circuits.

 Convinced?
 We are.
-At Anglia Telephones we use SIP trunks within our own operations, and we would be delighted to advise you on whether your current system can be adapted to become SIP compatible.
+At Anglia Technology we have been using SIP trunks within our own operations for over 10 years, and we would be delighted to advise you on whether your current system can be adapted to become SIP compatible.
 Alternatively, our new Yeastar P Series offer will open the door to this and a whole host of advanced business benefits.